 If you’re launching a SaaS in a crowded and competitive market, public relations can help you stand out by enhancing your profile and awareness.
 Simply put, public relations (or PR) is how organizations, businesses, and people connect with the general public and the media.
 Since it complements other marketing efforts, you should include public relations in your overall marketing strategy.
 Good PR efforts will enhance the reputation of your company and its products and provide exposure that you will not have to pay for directly, as opposed to advertising.
 Journalists embrace PR coverage since it is independent.
 Moreover, journalists will cover your brand based on the merits of your news, opinion, and expertise.

 Not long ago, simply talking about your new and interesting SaaS and what it did was enough to pique a journalist’s interest.
-However, by 2022, this industry is expected to be valued at more than US$ 331.2 billion.
+However, by the end of 2022, this industry is expected to be valued at more than US$ 331.2 billion.
 To stand out in the SaaS industry, it’s no longer enough to talk about your technology; you now need to be able to demonstrate the features and benefits that you offer.
 In order to effectively cut through the clutter, you must concentrate on the true benefits of your product to users and explain why prospective buyers should choose you.

 Problems with current SaaS PR pitches

-The novelty of SaaS technology made it noteworthy a few years ago, but cloud technology is now common.
+The novelty of SaaS technology made it noteworthy a few years ago, but cloud technology is now more common.
 As mentioned previously, Software-as-a-Service service solutions allow consumers to lease functionality and use hosted software via web clients.
 Unfortunately, many SaaS PR presentations continue to emphasize product features or benefits.
 Want to get a reporter to yawn?
 Then send them a SaaS PR pitch touting these obvious advantages:

 - Reduces implementation time